PhaserEditor2D/PhaserEditor2D-v3-docs/misc/server-options.rst

 * When you run the server, it automatically opens the default browser and the IDE.

 * It allows the IDE to interact with local resources, like the File manager.
 See more in the `Files view <../workbench/files-view.html#context-menu>`_ chapter.
+* It allows launching |VSCode|_ from the IDE.
 * It denies connections from external hosts.

 **-disable-gzip**